tf4482/acst-dl/README.md

 3. Download content from each configured URL (HTML pages, RSS feeds, etc.)
 4. Extract MP3 links from the downloaded content
 5. **Download the MP3 audio files** (primary function when `download_mp3_files` is `true`)
+6. **Automatically tag MP3 files** with Album name set to the folder name

 ### Output Structure